SPF, DMARC, and Compliance Addresses

 Domain monitoring and reputation services are also recommended, such as Postmaster Tools offered by the Google Gmail platform.

-Domains without email service should use MX with invalid hostname 0 . and SPF without approvals "v=spf1 -all", along with the appropriate DMARC rules to prevent spoofing attacks using these domains.
+Domains without email service should use MX with an invalid hostname 0 . and SPF with no authorizations "v=spf1 -all", in addition to the appropriate DMARC rules to prevent spoofing attacks using these domains, although having a valid messaging service with compliance addresses is still recommended.